SWIFTSIM/HBTplus/toolbox/swiftsim/Readme.md

 # How to generate the required files

 By default, any HBT+ analysis on a SWIFT hydrodynamical simulation will default to requiring splitting information.
 This is not always needed, such as when the simulation was run with particle splitting disabled.
-If this is the case, add `ParticleSplits 0` to the relevant parameter file to omit the need of splitting information.
+If this is the case, add `ParticlesSplit 0` to the relevant parameter file to omit the need of splitting information.

 If splits are enabled, the required files are generated and saved in `<PATH_TO_HBT_CATALOGUES>/ParticleSplits/particle_splits_XXXX.hdf5` by running:
 ```bash